ANSHUMANDOCX/Seekink-E-paper-HAT-for-Rpi/README.md

 # Seekink-E-paper-HAT-for-Rpi
-This a HAT for a epaper display for SEEKINK displays with raspberry pi
+This a HAT for a epaper display for SEEKINK displays with raspberry pi Also can be used with any oher MCU using the 9 in connector.
+It supports multiple Displays of almost every Size

 ## Parts
 - Raspberry Pi Zero 2 W